onqtam/headjack/src/digital_footprint.md

 <!-- For the fully private actions there is a 3rd axis - local or in the cloud, but we won't look into that here. -->

 ██████████████████████████████████████████████████████████████████
-# Connections, granular subscriptions & control
+# Connections, following & multidimensionality
 ██████████████████████████████████████████████████████████████████

 Today's form of relationships in social media are too simplistic - you either follow someone or you don't.
 Apps like Instagram don't even have the distinction between a connection (friendship) and a follow - you can't have access to someone's private photos without also following them (at least Facebook has this distinction).
 This is by design - the less control you have over what activity ends up in your feed - the more engaging the app and the better for them.
 They're also leveraging social pressure by showing explicitly if someone is following you: `"How come you're not following me?"` - you can't have a private follow in Instagram and that's on purpose (at least you can in Facebook).
 YouTube subscriptions became a mere hint to the recommendation algorithm over time because the platform knows better where your attention should be spent - that's why creators have been nudging users to also `"hit the bell icon"` - a harder & more explicit form of subscription.